jonabc/channels/README.md

 3. `Reduce(T) T` combines the value with another value.
 As duplicate values are seen (as determined by comparisons of `Key()`), they will be continuously reduced to a single value which will be returned after the debounce period for that value has elapsed.

 The channel returned by DebounceCustom has the same capacity as the input channel.
 When the input channel is closed, any remaining values being delayed/debounced will be flushed to the output channel and the output channel will be closed.

+DebounceCustom also returns a function which returns the number of debounced values that are currently being delayed.

 ## FlatMap